 Students considering withdrawal prior to completing

-60% of a semester/session are urged to review the Return of Title IV Funds Policy in the financial aid section of this website.
+60% of a semester/session are urged to review the Return of Title IV Funds Policy in the financial aid section.

-Failure to do so will result in the withholding of official
+Failure to do so will result in delay of receipt of official

 has a personal responsibility to the School of Nursing in the observance

 of all academic policies and codes of conduct.
 The faculty is committed

 to help the student in every way possible; however, the faculty

 of the School is obliged to determine whether the student is progressing

 satisfactorily.
 If the student fails in theory or clinical